An ADHD-friendly weight loss system

 Why motivation is unreliable with ADHD

-ADHD brains respond strongly to novelty and urgency, but less reliably to long-term goals.
-This makes motivation an unstable foundation for sustained change.
+ADHD brains respond strongly to novelty and urgency, but far less reliably to long-term goals.
+This makes motivation an unstable foundation for sustained weight loss or behavior change.

 Why consistency is often misunderstood

-Consistency is often framed as doing the same thing every day.
-For ADHD, this expectation can create unnecessary pressure and self-blame.
+Consistency is often framed as doing the same thing every day without interruption.
+For people with ADHD, this expectation can create unnecessary pressure, guilt, and self-blame when focus or energy fluctuates.

 How consistency is actually built

-Consistency is built through environments and routines that support action automatically, not through constant self-control.
+For ADHD, consistency is built through environment design and supportive routines that reduce friction and trigger action automatically — not through constant self-control or discipline.

 Built from lived experience